 The Bureau of Labor Statistics (BLS) reports that jobs for these financial professionals are growing steadily at a similar rate as the average occupation.
 Because these jobs are so lucrative, though, the competition for available positions is often a challenge.
 Applicants can gain an advantage by earning a professional credential such as the Chartered Financial Analyst (CFA) certification or even a master’s degree.

 Careers as securities, commodities, and financial services sales agents can be very lucrative.
-In 2018, the top 10% of earners in this field made over $200,000, according to the BLS.
+In 2020, the top 10% of earners in this field made over $200,000, according to the BLS.
 Pay can vary significantly, though, depending on the agent’s employer, experience in the field, and track record of success.
-The median annual wage for these workers in 2018 was just $64,180.

 A four-year degree is necessary to gain employment as a securities, commodities, or financial services sales agent.
 Though no specific type of bachelor’s degree is required, many employers prefer an undergraduate background in economics or a related field such as finance or accounting, for instance.
 To advance in the field, individuals will need an MBA.